mosecorg/mosec/docs/source/reference/openapi.md

 # OpenAPI

-Mosec generates an OpenAPI specification for every registered route before starting the HTTP server.
-OpenAPI generation applies to all {class}`mosec.Worker` subclasses;
-it does not require {class}`mosec.mixin.TypedMsgPackMixin`.
+Starting in v0.9.8, Mosec generates an OpenAPI specification for every registered route before starting the HTTP server.
+OpenAPI generation applies to all {class}`mosec.Worker` subclasses; it does not require {class}`mosec.mixin.TypedMsgPackMixin`.

 For each pipeline, Mosec uses: